wanderdust/ML_nanodegree_udacity/Evaluation_metrics.md

 * F<sub>ß </sub> Score = *(1 + ß<sup>2</sup>) * (Precision * Recall) / (ß<sup>2</sup> * Precision + Recall)*

+If β = 0, then we get precision.

+If β = ∞, then we get recall.

 ### **ROC Curve**